rundeck-plugins/bolt-puppet-node-executor/README.md

 This plugin provides a node-executor and file-copier using Puppet Bolt.
 Use this plugin if you want to access remote servers using [Puppet Bolt](https://puppet.com/products/puppet-bolt) command.

+## Requierments
+* Puppet Bolt need to be installed on rundeck server
+* Python need to be installed on rundeck server

 ## Plugin Configuration Properties